 Mövenpick MS Darakum

-One of the largest ships on the Nile, the Mövenpick MS Darakum features an array of facilities and a beautiful Moroccan-style design.
-There are 52 cabins and suites, each with air-conditioning, twin beds or a king-size bed and a private en suite.
-Lower deck cabins have two sealed marine windows, while all other cabins and suites have panoramic windows.
-On-board facilities include a swimming pool, sun deck and gym and modern Moroccan-style décor is used throughout, from plush cushions to the deep colour schemes that add a touch of decadence to your river cruise.
-All meals are served at the main restaurant, where each night sees a different buffet theme gracing the dinner tables.
-For drinks, the Lounge Bar is the place for hot beverages or alcoholic fare, while the sun deck is ideal if you don’t want to miss any of the sights.
+One of the largest ships on the Nile, the Mövenpick MS Darakum has an array of facilities and a beautiful Moroccan-style design.
+There are 52 cabins and suites, each with air-conditioning and most with panoramic windows.
+On-board facilities include a pool, sun deck and gym.
+All meals are served at the main restaurant, where each night has a different buffet theme.

 Good to know

 • Suitable for children over 12 years old.
-As this is a Kuoni recommended age, we cannot guarantee that there will not be any other children on board
+As this is a Kuoni recommended age, we cannot guarantee that there will not be any younger children on board

 What to expect

-• You should pack comfortable clothes and walking shoes
+• We recommend comfortable clothes and walking shoes

-• Clothing should cover legs and shoulders when entering a place of worship.
+• Clothes should cover legs and shoulders in places of worship